The obsessive-compulsive personality

-Whilst mastery and control is an important skill, this can never be absolute.
-Accidents happen, things go wrong.
-And tragically the obsession with ‘doing’ can block someone from ‘being’ and connecting with others.
+Whilst mastery and control are important skills, they can never be absolute.
+Accidents happen, and things go wrong.
+And, tragically, the obsession with ‘doing’ can block someone from ‘being’ and connecting with others.

 Origins of the obsessive personality

-Obsessive traits are thought to originate during the time a child is struggling with their parents over standards of behaviour, eating, schoolwork etc. The development task at this stage is for us as individuals to learn to balance requirement of our parents with our own decisions.
-The obsessive person decides that in order to get the love from parents that they want, they must be perfect in doing all the tasks that are required.
+Obsessive traits are thought to originate during the time a child is struggling with their parents over standards of behaviour, eating, schoolwork, etc. The development task at this stage is for us as individuals to learn to balance the requirements of our parents with our own decisions.
+The obsessive person decides that, in order to get the love from parents that they want, they must be perfect in doing all the tasks that are required.